 Stress is immediately reduced when having a good laugh (watch a funny movie or search the internet for humorous jokes).
 Regular deep breathing exercises, meditation, prayer, aerobic exercise, listening to favorite music, visiting with friends, short vacations, creative hobbies, and celebrating family traditions can also bring relief.

 If the workplace is stressful, learn to delegate some responsibilities whenever possible.
-Don’t sweat the little things.
 The world will continue even if a few things are left undone.
 Learn to live in the here and now.
 You can’t change the past and the future has not arrived yet.
 Appreciate life as it is happening and worries will usually fade away.
 As they say, “Take time to smell the roses.”

-When under a lot of stress, avoid caffeine and smoke.
+Instead of coffee, try chamomile tea.
 Never eat on the run, while working, between meals, or while watching television.
 Mealtime should be a relaxing time so that food can be properly digested.

 * Always consult with a healthcare professional before taking any herbal remedies especially when pregnant, nursing, or taking prescription medications.